 Erotic massage parlors have steadily expanded in the Seattle area in recent years.
 The Department of Justice report says their numbers have effectively doubled since about 2005.
 After a massage or spa treatment, customers can offer a “tip” for sex acts.
 Seattle and Bellevue contain some of the fastest growth in this sector nationwide, according to the Justice Department’s report.

 A 2008 report released by Seattle’s Human Services Department estimated as many as 500 underage girls were exploited in the city’s sex trade every night, and that’s a figure that is probably much higher today in 2016.
 In 2008, police officers could find could the underage girls in high-traffic corridors such as Seattle’s North Aurora Avenue, but today they are harder to find, hidden among what Seattle Police Captain Eric Sano calls a “flood” of online posts.
 “There’s a new site that pops up every day,” to prostitute underage girls in Seattle, according to Sgt.
 Jaycin Diaz of the SPD’s High Risk Victims Unit.

-As Seattle criminal defense attorney Kevin Trombold noted, “no children were involved” in the massage parlor sting operation.
+As Seattle sex crimes attorney Kevin Trombold noted, “no children were involved” in the massage parlor sting operation.
 To a neutral and perhaps slightly cynical observer, it would seem that the Seattle Police Department is more interested in generating revenue – by ruining the lives of non-violent and otherwise law-abiding individuals – than in pursuing the criminals who exploit underage girls and frequently commit violent crimes against them.
 At the very least, a serious reappraisal the Seattle Police Department’s priorities needs to take place.